clucca/kubeaddons-enterprise/README.md

 Instructions:

-Fork this repo
+1.)
+This repo is a catalog that can be used for Kommander.
+Fork this repo and make your own.

-Edit repository.yaml to match the url of your new repo
+2.)
+Edit (root of this repo) repository.yaml to match the url of your new repo

+3.)
 Under the addons folder, add new helm charts for whatever you want to add to your catalog.
 See the minecraft example for more info.
+This is a bit of work...

+4.)
 Go to kommander and create a project
     When a project is created in kommander, it will create:
      A new namespaced  called kommander-<projectname>
-  An AddonRepository resource  with a  url to a  catalog
+     A resource called AddonRepository (which you need to edit with the github url of the catalog you want to use)

+5.)
 Create a yaml  file like this:

 apiVersion: kubeaddons.mesosphere.io/v1beta1
 kind: AddonRepository